 - Knowingly omitting required safety measures, placing others at risk of severe bodily harm

 Reckless endangerment can be charged on its own, or in combination with another criminal charge.

 Reckless endangerment in Colorado is classified as a class 3 misdemeanor, which is the most severe class of misdemeanor.
 Class 3 misdemeanors are punishable with:

 - Six months in jail

 Especially when combined with other criminal charges, these penalties can be life-changing and result in losing employment, ruined relationships, and a heavily-tarnished reputation.

-If you have been arrested for reckless endangerment, the good news is that there are valid and common defenses against these charges, including:
+If you have been arrested for reckless endangerment in Colorado Springs, the good news is that there are valid and common defenses against these charges, including: